No fatalities

 On January 27, 2014, at approximately 11:18 p.m.
-PST, a General Atomics MQ-9 unmanned aircraft system, registered as CBP159, was intentionally ditched 23 miles west of Point Loma, California.
-The flight was operating under instrument flight rules within Warning Area W-219 under visual meteorological conditions.
+Pacific Standard Time, a General Atomics MQ-9 unmanned aircraft system (UAS) operated by U.S. Customs and Border Protection (CBP) and registered as CBP159 sustained substantial damage following an intentional ditching 23 miles west of Point Loma, California.
+The flight was conducted as a non-military public aircraft operation under Title 49 U.S.C.
+Sections 40102 and 40125, and a Federal Aviation Administration Certificate of Authorization.
+The aircraft operated under instrument flight rules inside Warning Area W-291 in visual meteorological conditions.
+No injuries occurred.

-To avoid populated areas, the crew proceeded to a Flight Termination Point (FTP) on the eastern side of W-291.
-During the descent toward the FTP, the aircraft experienced a loss of link at approximately 600 feet MSL due to a low voltage condition that triggered an automatic reset of the Interim Link Manager Assembly.
-After two minutes, the crew re-established the command link and positive control.
-The pilot then maneuvered the aircraft to the FTP, stopped the engine, and completed the ditching.
-The aircraft impacted the water approximately 1.7 miles north of the FTP, resulting in the destruction of the aircraft.
-There were no injuries.
+At approximately 600 feet MSL, the crew lost the command link due to a low voltage condition that triggered an automatic reset of the Interim Link Manager Assembly (ILMA).
+After about two minutes, the crew re-established the return link and found the aircraft climbing through 2,000 feet MSL on its lost-link profile (previously set to 5,000 feet MSL).
+The crew regained command link and positive control, then maneuvered the aircraft back toward the FTP.
+The pilot actuated the condition lever to stop the engine and completed the ditching.
+The aircraft impacted the water approximately 1.7 miles north of the FTP, destroying the aircraft.

 Contributing factors